Looking back at 2025, I realize that I didn’t publish a Toolbox list, so for 2026, there are a handful of new entries.

 Ancestral Findings – There is a Surnames tab at the top right with a drop down menu, including one on Hard to Find Surnames.

-Anxiously Engaged! – Peggy Lauritzen has a number of buttons leading to multiple categories of resources.
+Anxiously Engaged! – Peggy Lauritzen has a link to “My Favorite Websites.”

 Auntie Jen’s Family Trees – Links tab includes blogs, podcasts, YouTube and Facebook genealogy